go-iiif/go-iiif-aws/README.md

 ![](docs/process-arch.jpg)

 Command line tool for working with the `go-iiif-process-ecs` -tagged Docker container (see above).
-It can be:

-* Used to invoke a `iiif-process` task directly from the command-line, passing in one or more URIs to process.
-* Bundled as an AWS Lambda function that can be run to invoke your task.
-* Used to invoke that Lambda function (to invoke your task) from the command-line.

 ```
 $> ./bin/iiif-process-ecs -h